Pope says having pets instead of kids ‘takes away our humanity’ - NewsBreak

 Pope says having pets instead of kids ‘takes away our humanity’

-Speaking before a general audience at the Vatican on Wednesday, Pope Francis spoke about the trend of couples having pets rather than children, saying “it takes away our humanity.”
+ROME ( WJW ) – Speaking before a general audience at the Vatican Wednesday, Pope Francis spoke about the trend of couples having pets rather than children saying “it takes away our humanity.”

-The pope was speaking as part of a series on St. Joseph, focusing on parenthood, St. Joseph as the “foster father” of Jesus and what he described as the current “age of notorious orphanhood,” WJW reports .
+The pope was speaking as part of a series on St. Joseph, focusing on parenthood, St. Joseph as the “foster father” of Jesus and what he described as the current “age of notorious orphanhood.”Biden’s Jan.
+6 push for unity may ‘ring hollow’ in deeply divided nation

 Pope Francis said “many, many” couples don’t have children because they don’t want to.
 Or they just have one child “but they have two dogs, two cats.”